 The Company has business continuity plans in place for its critical business functions on a worldwide basis.
-To help mitigate the impact of potential Year 2000-related issues, the Company is currently reviewing responses from its major external counterparties and suppliers with respect to their Year 2000 preparation, assessing the results of various internal and external systems tests and analyzing possible Year 2000 scenarios to determine a range of likely outcomes.
-Where necessary, contingency plans are being expanded or developed to address specific Year 2000 risk scenarios.
+To help mitigate the impact of potential Year 2000-related issues, the Company is continuing to review the status of its major external counterparties and suppliers with respect to their Year 2000 preparation.
+Where necessary, contingency plans have been expanded or developed to address specific Year 2000 risk scenarios.
 In addition, the Company is developing command, control and communication functions to assist in event management and provide for a timely response to Year 2000 induced failures.
 This preparation includes the development of analytical tools to monitor critical business functions over the event horizon.
-The Company intends to test Year 2000 specific contingency plans during 1999 as part of its Year 2000 mitigation efforts.
+The Company has begun and will continue to test Year 2000 specific contingency plans during the remainder of calendar year 1999 as part of its Year 2000 mitigation efforts.
 The Company notes that no contingency plan can guarantee that mission critical systems will not be impacted by the Year 2000 issue, particularly with respect to systems that interact with third party products or services outside the Company's control.
-The Company also has in place a general contingency funding strategy, which provides a comprehensive one-year action plan in the event of a severe funding disruption.
+The Company also has in place a Year 2000 Funding Plan (see "Liquidity & Capital Resources").

 Based upon current information, the Company estimates that the total cost of implementing its Year 2000 initiative will be between \$200 million and \$225 million.
 The Year 2000 costs include all activities undertaken on Year 2000 related matters across the Company, including, but not limited to, remediation, testing (internal and external), third party review, risk mitigation and contingency planning.
-Through February 28, 1999, the Company has expended approximately \$130 million on the Year 2000 project.
-The majority of the remaining costs are expected to be directed primarily towards testing activities.
+Through May 31, 1999, the Company has expended approximately \$160 million on the Year 2000 project.
+The majority of the remaining costs are expected to be directed primarily towards testing and contingency planning activities.
 These costs have been and will continue to be funded through operating cash flow and are expensed in the period in which they are incurred.

-The Company's expectations about future costs and the timely completion of its Year 2000 modifications are subject to uncertainties that could cause actual results to differ materially from what has been discussed above.
-Factors that could influence the amount of future costs and the effective timing of remediation efforts include the success of the Company in identifying computer programs and non-information technology systems that contain two-digit year codes; the nature and amount of programming and testing required to upgrade or replace each of the affected programs and systems; the nature and amount of testing, verification and reporting required by the Company's regulators around the world, including securities exchanges, central banks and various governmental regulatory bodies; the rate and magnitude of related labor and consulting costs; and the success of the Company's external counterparties and suppliers, as well as worldwide exchanges, clearing organizations and depositories, in addressing the Year 2000 issue.
+The Company's expectations about future costs and the timely completion of its Year 2000 activities are subject to uncertainties that could cause actual results to differ materially from what has been discussed above.
+Factors that could influence the amount of future costs and the effectiveness of the Year 2000 project include the success of the Company in identifying computer programs and non-information technology systems that contain two-digit year codes; the nature and amount of programming and testing required to upgrade or replace any newly discovered Year 2000 issues; the nature and amount of testing, verification and reporting required by the Company's regulators around the world, including securities exchanges, central banks and various governmental regulatory bodies; the rate and magnitude of related labor and consulting costs; and the success of the Company's external counterparties and suppliers, as well as worldwide exchanges, clearing organizations and depositories, in addressing the Year 2000 issue.